Watch now: U.S. Rep. Rodney Davis recognizes Larry Dietz upon retirement from ISU

 Dietz, the 19th president of ISU, retires June 30 after a 50-year career in education.
 He was named president in 2014 and previously served ISU as vice president for student affairs and associate professor of educational administration and foundations.
-He will be replaced by incoming president Dr. Terri Goss Kinzy.
+He will be replaced by incoming President Terri Goss Kinzy.

 "Madam Speaker, I rise today to recognize Dr. Larry Dietz, the 19th President of Illinois State University, who will retire on June 30th after a remarkable 50 year academic career.